Education

 - Record of immunizations

-Students seeking certification must maintain at least a B (3.00) average in their major or the relevant content area courses in order to pursue the 5th year.
+Students seeking certification must maintain at least a B (3.00) average in their major or the relevant content area courses to pursue the 5th year.
 In view of the teacher’s role in the school and community, candidates whose relevant academic productivity is marginal or inadequate, who do not embody a socially responsible professional disposition, or who demonstrate unsuitable personal qualities, will not be recommended for continuation in the teacher preparation program, student teaching placement, or state certification.
 In addition, all prospective and admitted candidates to an undergraduate teacher education program are expected to demonstrate the personal and professional dispositions that are embodied in the Mission Statement of the School of Education and Human Development and outlined in the ethical codes of their chosen profession.

 Academic Advisement Notice

-Teacher education candidates should seek academic advisement from their advisor in their major and an educator advisor to ensure that planned program requirements are fulfilled for their major and core requirements, educational studies minor, and their teacher education program.
+Teacher education minor candidates should seek academic advisement from their advisor in their major and an educator advisor to ensure that planned program requirements are fulfilled for their major and core requirements, educational studies minor, and their teacher education program.

 Background Check and Fingerprinting